gecio/gecio.github.io/docs/_optimist/faq/index.en.md

 ## Why are the logs of the compute instance in the optimist dashboard empty?

-Due to maintenance work or load balancing of the OpenStack, the instance might have been migrated.
-In this case, the log file gets cleared.
+Due to maintenance work or load redistribution in OpenStack, the instance may have been migrated.
+In this case, the log file will be recreated and new messages logged here.
-New messages will be logged to the file as they occur.

 ## Why do I get the error "Conflict (HTTP 409)" when creating a swift container?